 The following information is intended for healthcare professionals only:

-Columvi diluted solution can be administered via intravenous bag infusion or intravenous syringe infusion.
+Columvi diluted solution can be administered via intravenous bag infusion (all doses) or intravenous syringe infusion (2.5 mg dose only).

 Columvi must be administered as an intravenous infusion through a dedicated infusion line.
 It must not be administered as an intravenous push or bolus.